ShanshanLi-cobo/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Resend transaction

 This operation resends a specified transaction.
 Resending a transaction means retrying a previously failed transaction.
 For more details about resending a transaction, see [Resend a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#resend-a-transaction).
-Resending a transaction is a high‑risk operation.
-Ensure that the original transaction has not been broadcast to the blockchain, has already expired, and will never be confirmed.
-Otherwise, the same transaction may be confirmed on‑chain twice.  &lt;Note&gt;This operation only applies to transactions from MPC Wallets in the SOL token.&lt;/Note&gt;
+A transaction can be resent if its status is &#x60;failed&#x60;.  &lt;Note&gt;This operation only applies to transactions from MPC Wallets in the SOL token.&lt;/Note&gt;

 ### Example